 3. Use a Kiln or Furnace

-Use a kiln or furnace with precise temperature control to ensure that the glass is heated to the desired temperature and held there for the appropriate amount of time.
+Use a kiln or furnace with precise temperature control to confirm that the glass is heated to the desired temperature and held there for the appropriate amount of time.

 4. Anneal the Glass